vinay20045/S/README.md

 =
 *Your very own URL shortening service*

-This is a Python2.7 based flask application which is a different take at url shorteners.
+**S** is a Python2.7 based flask application which is a different take at url shorteners.
 Most url shortening scripts use on-the-fly base conversion or simple hashing for generation of short urls.
 S precomputes all possible combinations on a set of url safe characters with appropriate n and r values.
 It is very simple and configurable.

 Setup
 -----